-An in-car camera has a wider angle of view as compared to radar [1] and laser range finders and is good at grasping various happening on the road.
-There have been many works on tracking vehicles and pedestrians with an in-car video camera during the vehicle driving for the purpose of safety.
+An in-car camera has a wider angle of view as compared to radar [1] and laser range finder and is good at grasping various happening on the road.
+There have been many works on tracking vehicles and pedestrians with a vehicle borne camera during the vehicle driving for the purpose of safety.
 However, most of them are based on the shape recognition [2,3,4,5,6,7,9].
 Complicated algorithms are applied to video frames to identify vehicles based on their shape, color and intensity distribution learned through off-line learning.
-Although such efforts normally have a certain success rate in complex urban environments, they have not been used for the fast response to the vehicle collision situations.
+Although such efforts normally have a certain success rate in complex urban environments, they and have not been used for the fast response to the vehicle collision situations.
 On the other hand, the motion based approach has added information to the shape recognition with the dynamic objection localization.
 According to the vehicle motion model and extracted image motion properties such as positions and velocities of features, the background and moving vehicles can be classified under normal driving conditions [10].
 More importantly, the allocated motions of targets in the field of view help the vehicle following and accident preparations.

-Along the line to focus on the motion information [10], we model major potential dangers on the road visible by a facing forward camera in this work.
-These dangers are caused by other vehicles approaching to the observing vehicle.
+Along the line to focus on the motion information [10], we investigate more complicated situations on the road than just separating background scenes and foreground moving vehicles.
+In this work, we model major potential dangers visible by a facing forward camera on the road when the vehicle is moving.
+These dangers are caused by other vehicles approaching to the observing vehicle in normal driving scenarios.
 Then, we map the dangerous situations in terms of location and speed of vehicles to the video space in terms of images position and velocity.
 Using the image velocity detected in the video, we can identify the types of dangerous events using Bayesian framework and Decision Tree, and estimate the time to collision for early preparation.
 Our goal is to assist driver to realize the potential dangers at each moment with the in-car video information.